Title

 Served: January 17, 1893 to January 21, 1896

-Died: January 17, 1910 in
+Died: January 17, 1910 in Jersey City, New Jersey

 Buried: Evergreen Cemetery, Morristown, New Jersey

-George T. Werts On a nice Sunday in June of 2002, Debbie and I took a drive out to Morristown.
+Werts_grave.jpgWerts.jpg On a nice Sunday in June of 2002, Debbie and I took a drive out to Morristown.
 We visited The Ford Mansion which General Washington used as his headquarters when the Continental Army spent winters here, once in 1777 and the brutal winter of 1779-1780.
 Washington liked using the mansion as his headquarters and I am told, he liked the widow Ford too.
 The tour was very interesting if you are ever in the neighborhood.
 Also while in Morristown, we visited Evergreen Cemetery and photographed two more dead governors to add to my collection.
 Both were Democrats, which is strange, since I didn't think they allowed Democrats in Morris County.
 Maybe they only allow dead ones because they can't vote.
-Of course you have to be careful with that since in Hudson County, the dead have been known to vote (more that once.)
+Of course you have to be careful with that since in Hudson County, the dead have been known to vote (more than once.)

-Werts was governor at the end of the 19th Century (1793-96) when William McKinley was president.
-Werts created the Palisades Interstate Park Commission which saved the Palisade cliffs from being quarried for it's rock (have to give him credit for that).
+George Theodore Werts was governor at the end of the 19th Century (1793-96) when William McKinley was president.
+Werts created the Palisades Interstate Park Commission which saved the Palisade cliffs from being quarried for its rock (have to give him credit for that).
 This one was tough to find.
-We had a location, but there is nothing in the cemetery to tell you what section your in, so having a location is fairly useless.
+We had a location, but there is nothing in the cemetery to tell you what section you’re in, so having a location is fairly useless.
 It's like having an address, but none of the streets having signs.
 On top of that, we drove past this marker, but didn't notice it because there is a different name on the reverse side.
-Turns out, the two governors are veryWert's grave close to each other.
+Turns out, the two governors are very close to each other.

 In 1863, Werts moved to Morristown at age 17 and soon became a lawyer.
 He built a law practice over the next 16 years.
 In 1872, he married Emma Stelle.
 Werts, a Democrat, entered politics and in 1886 was elected mayor of Morristown (surpassingly since Morristown was heavily Republican).
 He was also elected to the state senate at the same time serving for five years.
 Werts moved from Morristown to Jersey City and lived in a mansion on Crescent Avenue on the present site of Lincoln High School.

 Wanting to get him out of the way politically, Governor Leon Abbett made him a state judge in 1892.
 However, he than supported him to be his replacement when Abbett ran for the U.S. Senate.
 Werts, riding Grover Cleveland's coattails, defeated the Republican candidate John Kean, Jr. However, as governor, Werts was fairly ineffectual.
 His administration was mired in a racetrack gambling controversy which hurt the entire Democratic Party in the state.
-His lack of leadership, caused both parties to fight over power.
+His lack of leadership caused both parties to fight over power.

 TOP of PAGE